EmilianPostolache/stable-audio-controlnet/README.md

 - [ ] Improve inference demo.

 #  Demo
-In the following we detail training a model for compositional music generation (edit, accompaniments, separation), on MusDB.
+In the following we detail training a model for music source accompaniment generation on MusDB.

 ## Setup
 After installing the requirements copy `.env.tmp` as `.env` and replace with your own variables (example values are random):